 After setting the first seven Friday the 13th movies at Camp Crystal Lake, the series sent Jason to Manhattan, Hell, outer space, and suburbia (with fellow slasher Freddy Krueger).

 There are 12 total Friday the 13th films.
-Fans have begged for a 13th film that, for legal reasons, hasn’t materialized—but they should be happy to hear that writing for a prequel TV series began in January 2023.
+Fans have begged for a 13th film that, for legal reasons, hasn’t materialized.

-List of Friday the 13th movies in order
+List of Friday the 13th movies in chronological and release order

-How to watch the Friday the 13th movies in order
+How to watch the Friday the 13th movies in chronological order

-Use the JustWatch links below to stream, rent, or buy the Friday the 13th movies via on-demand streaming TV services or video-on-demand (VOD) retailers like Amazon Prime Video and Apple TV+.
+What streaming service is Friday the 13th on?
+Use the automatically updating JustWatch links below to see where to stream, rent, or buy the Friday the 13th movies via on-demand streaming TV services or video-on-demand (VOD) retailers like Amazon Prime Video and Apple TV+.

 Where to watch Friday the 13th (1980)